 The first problem here is the source of the materials within many foam and traditional mattresses.
 The foam often comes from a man-made source, such as polyurethane or even petroleum.
 This is a problem with current issues of climate change and sustainability.
 Plastic and fossil fuels are two of the biggest enemies of the eco-warrior right now.
-If we want to reduce the use of fossil fuels, we don’t really want to burn them while creating products that also contain them.
+If we want to reduce the use of fossil fuels, we don’t want to burn them while creating products that also contain them.
 These old forms of foam mattresses have to go.

 2. Pollutants from Manufacture and Transportation of Mattresses

 There are the fossil fuels and plastics in the mattresses themselves; then there are the emissions from the processes.
 A lot of energy goes into creating these mattresses, which means carbon emissions from factory and plants.
 Then there are the air miles and vehicular miles in the transportation of materials and goods.

 3. Fumes And Chemicals Emitted

 These polyurethane foam mattresses can emit VOCs (volatile organic compounds).
 These fumes contaminate the local atmosphere in the bedroom, which is a health concern to occupants.
-Consumers aren’t imagining things when they buy a foam mattress and have to let it breathe for a little while.
+Consumers don’t think about this when they buy a foam mattress and have to let it breathe for a little while.

 4. Longevity and waste of these mattresses

 There is a big problem with the mattress when it becomes too old and worn out.
 What do we do with this mattress when we need a new one?

 Most of the time the mattress becomes a mass of non-biodegradable materials on the landfill.
 Even worse, there are occasions where people dump them in the country because they have no better solution.
 The mixed materials of traditional mattresses – spring, wood, foam, and fabric – rarely worth the effort of sorting.

 There is a movement towards more environmental forms of foam and latex, to try and offset these environmental carbon footprint issues.